neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

     export DATA=clean-db
     bin/new-data-profile.sh <profileref>
-    bin/upload-current-user-data.sh
+    # run the three commands output by the above command
-    # then run the three commands to update the data refs
+    # add the new data profile to .env.dist's listing of LOCAL_OFFLINE_DATA and HOSTED_DATA_PROFILES
     # commit and push

 ## Migrations